Animal symbolism in Chinese art 兽 shòu

 The Ao Shan (mountain) was considered to lie in the ‘Isles of the Blessed’ to the East of China.
-As an example of its symbolic power the leading scholar in the examinations was called an ‘Ao’ and so pictures wishing good luck in exams may feature a turtle.

 The Chinese have long known that bats are flying rodents.
 Bats are welcome arrivals because they eat huge numbers of flying insect pests.
 They are also known as 天鼠 tiānshǔ ‘sky rat’ and as 附翼 fùyì ‘embracing wings’.
-As they hibernate in caves there are legends about white bats that live for a thousand years and their body parts have been used in traditional medicines for longevity.
+As they hibernate in caves there are legends about white bats that live for a thousand years and their body parts have been used in traditional medicine potions for longevity.

 For all about phoenixes, pheasants, parrots, doves and many other birds please see our section full of birds.